 His historical novel Blood of Texas, originally written under his Will Camp pseudonym, received WWA’s Spur Award for best western novel.
 His True West article on the battle of Yellowhouse Canyon also won a Spur Award.
 His short works have appeared in publications as varied as Louis L’Amour Western Magazine and Dallas Morning News.

 Lewis’s middle reader novels They Call Me Old Blue and Blanca is My Name have each won WTHA Elmer Kelton Awards His latest young adult novel Just Call Me Uncle Sam was published in 2017, also by Wild Horse Press..

-In addition to his published works, Lewis has written and produced two dramatic productions–Beloved Companion and Sermons Sung, staged in 2013 and 2016 respectively.
+In addition to his published works, Lewis has written and produced two dramatic productions–Beloved Companion, Sermons Sung and Marching On, staged in 2013, 2016 and 2019 respectively.

 A native West Texan, Lewis began his professional career working for four Texas newspapers before moving into higher education media relations at Texas Tech University and later Angelo State University, where he retired in 2014.

 He holds a bachelor’s degree in journalism from Baylor University and a master’s degree in journalism from Ohio State University, where he was a Kiplinger Fellow of Public Affairs Reporting.
 He earned a second master’s degree in history from Angelo State University.

 Lewis is a past president of Western Writers of America, West Texas Historical Association and Tom Green County Historical Society.
 He has served on the boards of the Ranching Heritage Association and the Book Club of Texas.
 He is a longstanding member of the Authors Guild and an associate member of the Dramatists Guild of America.